 It is not necessary to use a pre-enforcement hearing before resorting to enforcement.
 It just offers an alternative to enforcement.
 Opposition is not permitted, but on the other hand, the maintenance creditor has more limited means at their disposal than in enforcement, as the maintenance creditor may only request deductions from salaries, wages, pensions, subsidies or similar periodic income (they may not request the seizure of property, deposits or credit rights).

 If maintenance is due to minors, the maintenance creditor may, alternatively, just bring special maintenance proceedings, as laid down in the Code of Civil Procedure.
 Thus, in a single action, they may recover in full the amounts due or falling due.
-In an enforcement action, the maintenance creditor may make use of broader means of enforcement, such as seizure and assignment of income (consignação de rendimentos).
+In an enforcement action, the maintenance creditor may make use of broader means of enforcement, such as seizure and pledge of income.
 The process involved in these proceedings will be explained below.

-In the case of child maintenance set in proceedings to regulate parental responsibility, the law also makes a non-compliance hearing available to the maintenance creditor as provided for in Article 41 of the General Regime of the Civil Custody Procedure.
+In the case of child maintenance set in proceedings to regulate parental responsibility, the law also makes a non-compliance hearing available to the maintenance creditor as provided for in Article 41 of the General Regime of the Civil Custody Procedure (Regime Geral do Processo Tutelar).

 This hearing is for the creditor to request the court to order the necessary steps to enforce compliance and to sentence the defaulter to pay a fine.
 With the request joined to proceedings, the court summons the parents to a meeting or notifies the defendant to plead as they deem appropriate, within five days.